 Coconut Milk – This is one of the few store canned products in my pantry.
-I like having it on hand for everything from dinner to dessert.
-For the world’s easiest soft-serve Coconut Milk Banana Ice Cream, combine 7-8 frozen bananas (you can actually use any frozen fruit) with 1 can coconut milk.
-Pulse in a blender or food processor until smooth.
+I like having it on hand for everything from dinner to dessert, especially the 2 ingredient coconut milk ice cream.
 A delicious, non-dairy treat!

 Trader Joe’s Unsulphered, Unsweetened Dried Mango – Just mango.
 Just… kidding.
 No really, don’t get started on this stuff.
 You won’t be able. to. stop.